revbayes/revbayes.github.io/tutorials/chromo/index.md

     moves[mvi++] = mvNNI(topology, weight=10.0)

 Next, we create a stochastic node for each branch length.
 Each branch length prior will have an exponential distribution with rate 1.0.
-We’ll also add a simple scaling move for each branch length.
+We'll also add a simple scaling move for each branch length.

     for (i in 1:n_branches) {